mwseaberg/DotsAndBoxesMERG/README.md

   * Navigation to How To Play Screen or GamePlay
 - How To Play Screen
   * Written instructions
-  * video tutorial
+  * Video tutorial
 - Game Settings Screen
-  * navigation to GamePlay Screen
+  * Navigation to GamePlay Screen
   * This screen to be updated with integration of gamplay